Geely Binyue: 2021 sports appearance package

-A sports appearance package was added for the 2021 model year and launced in August 2021, featuring restyled front bumper and aero kit with a roof spoiler.
+A sports appearance package was added for the 2021 model year and launched in August 2021, featuring restyled front bumper and aero kit with a roof spoiler.
 The interior remains largely the same as previous model years and powertrain remains the same as the regular model.

-Markets
+2023 model year update

+The standard Binyue received another update in May 2023 as a more affordable alternative to the Binyue Cool.
+The update received revised trims and a restyled front grilles.
+The powertrain is a 1.5-liter turbocharged inline-4 engine developing a maximum output of 181 hp and 290 Nm mated to a 7-speed wet style dual-clutch transmission.